google/WebFundamentals/README.md

 Web Fundamentals
 ================

-Web Fundamentals a technical documentation center for multi-device web development.
+Web Fundamentals is a technical documentation center for multi-device web development.
 Our goal is to build a resource for modern web developers that’s as curated and thorough as developer.android.com or iOS Dev Center.

 View the live site: https://developers.google.com/web/fundamentals/